 Maymyo (meaning: May's town), was designed, partially, by Colonel May, while he was stationed in Burma between 1886-7.
-We are still looking for a photograph of him.
+The only photograph we have of him is on our home page..
 His citation in the India Office Family Search site of the British Library reads:

 Extract from The White Umbrella – Patricia Elliott.
 2006

 Maymyo sprouted from the campsite where the British troops rested before beginning their conquest of the Shan States.
 Named for a British officer, Colonel May, the town gained rapid fame among the colonialists as a pleasant refuge and desirable army posting.
 The Tai wondered at the choice of townsites; it was a scenic spot, washed by cool breezes and pine needle scent, but there were no paddy fields or irrigation canals.
 Such places were suitable only for tough mountain tribes who practiced hai farming, the most basic form of shifting hill-cultivation.
 But then the British didn’t come as farmers, everyone knew.
 Throughout the Shan States they chose high, rocky places from which to rule.

 Daily, trainloads of pianos, silver tea services and bulky furniture crawled up from the Mandalay plain and disgorged their contents on the railway platform, causing knots of English women to squeal at the crushing of hat boxes and the overturning of fine china.
 The wives of Sikh and Gurkha soldiers waited anxiously for trunkfuls of saris.
 Crates of Bibles and bandages were deposited at the feet of American Baptists, who operated schools and hospitals in remote valleys.
 Maymyo was a jumping off point for a great cultural spread engulfing the Shan States.